Skip to content

 A detail that never appears in benchmark discussions: what happens when downstream processing is slower than inference?

-In ARGOS, the inference pipeline runs in C++/GStreamer while data processing runs in Python.
+The inference pipeline runs in C++/GStreamer while data processing runs in Python.
 Between them sits a Redis queue.
 This means: when the data collector slows down, encounters a network problem, or briefly goes offline, the inference pipeline continues uninterrupted.

 What Comes Next